 20 Must-Have Essential Oil Accessories and Supplies

 The key to getting started with essential oils is a good reference book.
-You’ll want something to help guide you through uses, dilution ratios, etc. There are some amazing books and reference guides all about essential oils available on Amazon, Abundant Health, Life Science Publishing and other sources.
+You’ll want something to help guide you through uses, dilution ratios, etc. This one is my favorite – Essential Oils Pocket Reference Guide.

 Believe me, once you start using essential oils you’ll start making homemade products.
 One of my favorite supplies to have on hand are glass roller bottles.
 I use these 10 ml bottles with a roller ball top to make my own blends – such as my DIY calming kids blend and my homemade perfume.
 I also make blends for friends and family and use these bottles to share with them.
 And I always have my DIY calming kids blend in my purse to use on the go.